X1 Instances for EC2 – Ready for Your Memory-Intensive Workloads

 The Xeon E7 processor supports Turbo Boost 2.0 (up to 3.1 GHz), AVX 2.0, AES-NI, and the very interesting (to me, anyway) TSX-NI instructions.
 AVX 2.0 (Advanced Vector Extensions) can improve performance on HPC, database, and video processing workloads; AES-NI improves the speed of applications that make use of AES encryption.
 The new TSX-NI instructions support something cool called transactional memory.
 The instructions allow highly concurrent, multithreaded applications to make very efficient use of shared memory by reducing the amount of low-level locking and unlocking that would otherwise be needed around each memory access.

-If you are ready to start using the X1 instances in the US East (Northern Virginia), US West (Oregon), EU (Ireland), EU (Frankfurt), Asia Pacific (Tokyo), Asia Pacific (Singapore), or Asia Pacific (Sydney) Regions, please request access and we’ll get you going as soon as possible.
+If you are ready to start using the X1 instances in the US East (N. Virginia), US West (Oregon), Europe (Ireland), Europe (Frankfurt), Asia Pacific (Tokyo), Asia Pacific (Singapore), or Asia Pacific (Sydney) Regions, please request access and we’ll get you going as soon as possible.
 We have plans to make the X1 instances available in other Regions and in other sizes before too long.

 Here are some screen shots of an x1.32xlarge in action.